EduardoSebastianRodriguez/phMARL/README.md

 The file ````instructions_scenarios```` includes instructions about how to modify [VMAS](https://github.com/proroklab/VectorizedMultiAgentSimulator/tree/main) to include the ````sampling````, ````food collection````, ```grassland``` and ```adversaries``` scenarios.

-We provide the weights of ours policies for the different scenarios in the folder ````data/````.
+We provide the weights of our policies for the different scenarios in the folder ````data/````.

 You can train your own policies by executing ````python training.py````, tuning